kmitesh/Interactive-Input-Form/README.md

 # Interactive Input Form
-A simple input form made using vanilla js where use can add, delete or edit.
+A simple input form made using vanilla js where user can add, delete or edit stuffs.